China graft buster orders staff to ditch their VIP cards

 This campaign is a way for graft-busters to act by example for other party members by showing they have high standards, Wang said.

 "The demands of the campaign are not onerous, but they have to be followed and are totally doable," he added.
-"Men of honor need to show that they are honorable."
+"Men of honour need to show that they are honourable."

 Since becoming Communist Party boss in November, and president in March, Xi Jinping has made battling pervasive corruption a top theme of his administration, warning the problem is so severe it could threaten the party's survival.